May 2025

 Added support for integrating the CloudBees platform with AWS Elastic Container Registry (ECR).
 This integration allows you to use your own private container images in workflows.

-Include Github Actions information in VSM Dashboards
+Included Github Actions information in VSM dashboards

 (Release ID: 1.61) Feature enhancement